NORTHAMPTON'S MUSIC HALL OF FAME

 PAT FISH A.K.A THE JAZZ BUTCHER (Guitar, Vocals)

 Indie / Punk singer-songwriter.
-Born in London, raised in NH.
+Born in London, raised in NN.
 Formed the Jazz Butcher in the late 70s.
 The band suffered continuous personnel changes and at one point was joined by David Jay from Bauhaus.
 Briefly reformed in the 90s.

 ROBERT GODFREY (Piano, Keyboards)